Renting with pets: When can landlords say no under the Renters' Rights Act?

 What happens if a pet damages a property?

-4 surprising benefits of pets with lets to pitch to landlords
+Four surprising benefits of pets with lets to pitch to landlords

-The demand for pet-friendly rentals is at an all-time high, with more tenants seeking homes that accommodate animals.
-As a letting agent, you’re uniquely positioned to help landlords see the potential advantages of allowing renting with pets:
+The demand for renting with pets is at an all-time high, with more tenants seeking homes that accommodate animals.

-- High demand - ‘pet-friendly’ properties can attract a wider pool of tenants, which means landlords can fill vacancies faster.
+- High demand - ‘Pet-friendly’ properties can attract a wider pool of tenants, which means landlords can fill vacancies faster.

-- Longer tenancies - pet owners tend to stay in properties longer, reducing turnover, marketing costs, and void periods.
+- Longer tenancies - Pet owners tend to stay in properties longer, reducing turnover, marketing costs, and void periods.

-- Better landlord-tenant relationships - allowing pets can lead to happier tenants and a more positive renting experience.
+- Better landlord-tenant relationships - Allowing pets can lead to happier tenants and a more positive renting experience.

 Handling pet permission requests: Step-by-step process